inder007/Learn-Data-Science/README.md

 docker build -t sample .
 ```

-Now you have 2 servers running, one at [localhost:5050](http://localhost:5050) and other at [localhost:8080](localhost:8080)
+Now you have 2 servers running, one at [localhost:5050](http://localhost:5050) and other at [localhost:8080](localhost:8080).
 You can run on port 5050 if you are changing only in reactjs app to see on the go changes.

 ## Building Docker Image

 You can build the image by running following commands.
-Please change the name of the database host accordingly.
+Please change the name of the database host accordingly in configuration.yml file.
 According to this docker-compose file, host should be set to mongodb (which is container name of mongodb set in docker-compose.yaml file).
 ```
 docker-compose build